cathysnider/cathysnider.github.io/behat.md

 # Testing with Behat Locally

-* If you haven't installed Sauce Proxy on your machine; now is the time to do so.
-See **Installing Sauce Labs Proxy** below.
+* If you haven't installed Sauce Connect Proxy on your machine; now is the time to do so.
+See **Installing Sauce Connect Proxy** below.

 ## Prep Your Project for Behat Tests (a One Time Setup)